 Lex Brodie's "Caution!
 When Changing Two Tires": Click here

-Q - How much does it cost to replace a TPMS (Tire Pressure Monitoring System) Stem?
+Q - TPMS Stem Replacement: How much does it cost to replace a TPMS (Tire Pressure Monitoring System) Stem?

-Q - How long do TPMS Stem Batteries Last?
-(Thus, when is it become more likley I should replace the TPMS Stems?
+Q - TPMS Stem Life: How long do TPMS Stem Batteries Last?
+(Thus, when is it become more likely I should replace the TPMS Stems?

 A - TPMS Stems have batteries, but since they are sealed units, the batteries cannot be replaced.
 Thus, when the batteries fail, the TPMS Stem needs to replaced.
 We are seeing, that on average, TPMS stems are lasting 6 to 8 years.

-Q - If my vehicle comes O.E.
+Q - Tires that are Run Flat Tires: If my vehicle comes O.E.
 (Original Equipment - from the manufacturer) with Run Flat Tires, do I need to put Run Flat Tires back on my vehicle when my tires need replaced?

 A - At Lex Brodie’s, we have made it our policy to replace O.E.
 Run Flat Tires only with new Run Flat tires.
 Many vehicles that come from the factory with Run Flat tires are not equipped with a spare tire.
 Vehicles engineered with Run Flat Tires are less likely to leave you stranded on the road with a flat tire.

-Q - How do I know if I have Run Flat Tires?
+Q - How to know if you have Run Flat Tires: How do I know if I have Run Flat Tires?

 A - First, look to see if the tires have "Run Flat" on the tires (Pirelli Tires list "Run Flat" on the tires.
 Then, look for codes RFT (Run Flat Tire; Bridgestone Tires), SSR (Self Supporting Run flat; Continental Tires), ROF (Run On Flat; Goodyear, Bridgestone, Dunlop Tires), EMT (Extended Mobility Technology; Goodyear Tires), ZP (Zero Pressure; Michelin, Yokohama Tires), ZPS (Zero Pressure System; Michelin, Yokohama Tires)or DSST (Dunlop Self Supporting Tire).

-Q - I’ve heard I may need to replace all 4 tires for my AWD vehicle, is that true?
+Q - AWD Drive Vehciles and 4 Tire Replacement: I’ve heard I may need to replace all 4 tires for my AWD vehicle, is that true?

 A - It is best to refer to your owner’s manual to verify the requirements for you vehicle, as most AWD Vehicles will have specific tire replacement recommendations.
 Please also refer to our LBU (Lex Brodie’s University) resource: I NEED TO DO WHAT? - A 4WD TIRE BUYING GUIDE

-Q - Is it ok to change the Speed Rating when replacing my tires?
+Q - Tire Speed Ratings: Is it ok to change the Speed Rating when replacing my tires?

 A - A tire's Speed Rating indicates how fast you can drive, at sustained speeds, without the tire failing.
 Vehicles are engineered with tires to maximize that vehicle's handling, braking, and driving characteristics.
 Deviating from the O.E.
 Speed Rating can adversely affect driving characteristics.
 Please also refer to Lex Brodie’s Speed Rating Brochure: Click here